nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ------------------------------------------------------------------------------------------------------------------------

 ## 2. Getting Started
+Before you begin, here's a quick start guide on how to get Eva up and running on your computer!

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have [Java `11`](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or above installed in your Computer.

-1. Download the latest `eva.jar` from [here](https://github.com/AY2021S1-CS2103T-W13-1/tp/releases).
+1. Download the latest `Eva.jar` from [here](https://github.com/AY2021S1-CS2103T-W13-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for Eva.
+1. Copy the downloaded jar file to the folder you want to use as the _home folder_ for Eva.

 1. Double-click the file to start the app.
 If you face any issues, refer to our [Frequently Asked Questions (FAQ) Section](#4-faq) below.
-The GUI similar to the below should appear in a few seconds.
+A GUI similar to the one below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app generate some sample data when you first launch it!<br>
    ![Ui](images/Ui.png)

 1. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-   Some example commands you can try:
+   Here are some example commands you can try:

    * **`list a-`** : Lists all applicants, changes the panel to display the applicant list.